microsoft/OpenTypeDesignVariationAxisTags/Proposals/TypeNetwork_ParametricAxes/ProposalSummary_ytuc.md

 attribute that all users can easily point to, but rather than calling this axes "cap height," we see conventionality benefits in a name that fits into the systematic structure of the overall system of proposed axes: Y dimension transparency of upper case letters.

-ytuc is measured from the baseline to the top of Uppercase

 ## Justification